Angry Crowd in Lystra- Paul’s 1st Journey

 And Now for Today’s Lesson: (Acts 14:8-20)

-Either there were already Christians in Lystra or perhaps they had been converted because of Paul’s preaching because they gathered around Paul after he had been stoned and left for dead.
+Either there were already Christians in Lystra or perhaps they had been converted through Paul’s preaching since a group of Christians gathered around Paul after he had been stoned and left for dead.
 We will later learn that Timothy and his parents lived here (Acts 16:1) His mother and grandmother were believers so perhaps they were even there when Paul revived.
 Timothy could have been a young boy.
 Whoever was there witnessed Paul getting up and going back into the city.

 The Trip Back Home (Acts 14:21-28):

 After Derbe, instead of taking a shorter way home, Paul and Barnabas re-traced their steps and revisited Lystra, Iconium and Antioch of Pisidia on their way back to Antioch in Syria.
 As they met with the Christians in these cities they encouraged them to remain true to the faith.
 They also appointed elders in the churches.